jemimahmartinez/SFTP/README.md

 FROM SERVER: +Account valid, send password
 ```
 #### PASS
+This command uses your password on the remote system to authenticate your userid and accountid
 ```
 $ USER student
 FROM SERVER: +User-id valid, send account and password